elastos/Elastos/CR.Elastos-Privnet/README.md

 - `foundation.json` - This is where the genesis block's 33 million ELA is created
 - `mainchain-miner-reward.json` - This is where the mining rewards from mainchain go
-- `did-sidechain-preloaded.json` - Pre-loaded transferred ELA from the mainchain to this DID sidechain wallet
+- `sidechain-did-preloaded.json` - Pre-loaded transferred ELA from the mainchain to this DID sidechain wallet
+- `sidechain-token-preloaded.json` - Pre-loaded transferred ELA from the mainchain to this Token sidechain wallet

 ## How to Run